miladkhanlou/XML-Xpath-Mapping-Issue/README.md

 ---

 # Summery of issue Conclusion
 This issue isn’t about namespace differences like I initially thought.
 It’s more about the extra attributes and schema-driven structure in the XML.
-Let’s standardize how we handle these attributes to avoid any further mapping inconsistencies.